anishekkamal/late_payment_simulator_project/README.md

 *   **Backend not running:** Check terminal output for errors when running `python app.py`.
 Ensure Flask and Flask-CORS are installed.
 *   **Frontend not displaying results:** Open browser developer console (F12).
 Check "Console" and "Network" tabs.
 Look for failed requests to `http://127.0.0.1:5001/api/calculate_late_impact`.
 Ensure backend is running and accessible on port 5001.
 Check CORS errors.
-*   **Calculation Errors:** If the backend returns a 400 error, check input values (non-negative numbers, integer for days late).
+*   **Calculation Errors:** If the backend returns a 400 error, check input values (non-negative numbers, integer for days late)